-Operating expenses are defined on page 41 of Societe Generale's 2022 Universal Registration Document.
+Operating expenses correspond to the "Operating Expenses" as presented in note 8.1 to the Group's consolidated financial statements as at December 31st, 2021 (pages 482 et seq. of Societe Generale's 2022 Universal Registration Document).
 The term "costs" is also used to refer to Operating Expenses.
 The Cost/Income Ratio is defined on page 41 of Societe Generale's 2022 Universal Registration Document.